oddy-boop/Edusync-git/src/supabase/rls_policies.md

       new.email,
       meta_data->>'contact_number',
       meta_data->>'subjects_taught',
-      -- Safely handle the case where assigned_classes is null or not a valid array COALESCE((select array_agg(elem::text) from jsonb_array_elements_text(meta_data->'assigned_classes')), '{}'::text[])
+      -- Safely handle the case where assigned_classes is null or not a valid array, defaulting to an empty array COALESCE((select array_agg(elem::text) from jsonb_array_elements_text(meta_data->'assigned_classes')), '{}'::text[])
     );
   elsif user_role = 'student' then